hakansivuk/SegDepth/README.md

 **Splits**

-I used subset of eigen_zhou split.
+I used subset of eigen_zhou_subset split.
 You can find it under splits/ folder.
-You can also use other split by specifying which split do you want with `--split` flag.

 ## Instructions for Running Scripts
 In this section, necessary instructions to run scripts are described.
-Since downloading all the dataset is time consuming, you can skip to Toy Examples section to run with a very few samples.
+Since downloading all the dataset is time consuming, you can skip to Toy Examples section to run with a very few samples that are already in kitti_data folder.

 ## 1) Download Dataset
 You can download training subset data by typing the commands below: